 Please note however, that these rights may be limited in order to fulfil Pharmacovigilance obligations.
 Your rights are limited where there is a legal ground for processing your Personal Data, for example we cannot delete information that has been collected as part of an adverse event report unless it is inaccurate.
 We may require you to provide proper identification before we comply with any request to access or correct your Personal Data.

-For any questions you may have with respect to data privacy for pharmacovigilance data or data privacy in general, please use the provided contact form or contact our company data protection officer at the following address:
+For any questions you may have with respect to data privacy, please use the provided contact form or contact our company data protection officer at the following address: